 Everything is mixed up; everything has changed. Émigrés who had been working against the Communist regime are now regarded not as enemies but as national heroes.

-Oleg Tumanov died on October 23, 1997 in Moscow.
+Oleg Tumanov died on or about October 23, 199, and was buried in Khovanskoye cemetery in Moscow.
 His obituary was never published; in fact, there was no publicity about his death in Russia.

 For More Information: